-9 The weighting adjustments reflect the probability that a household of a certain composition is eligible for SNAP.
+Because the CPS ASEC does not include all the information needed to identify the noncitizens and adults age 18 to 49 without disabilities in childless households who were ineligible for SNAP, we made assumptions (detailed below) about how many and which of these individuals in our sample remained potentially eligible.
+To retain sample size, we implemented our eligibility assumptions for these populations through weighting adjustments.
+The weighting adjustments reflect the probability that a household of a certain composition is eligible for SNAP.
 Specifically, if a household had one noncitizen, we duplicated the record for that household.
-In the first copy of the record, we retained the noncitizen in the household and multiplied the household weight by the probability that the noncitizen was eligible for SNAP benefits.
-In the second copy, we excluded the noncitizen from the household and multiplied the household weight by the probability that the noncitizen was ineligible.
+In the first copy of the record, we retained the noncitizen in the household and multiplied the household weight by the probability that the noncitizen from the household and multiplied the household weight by the probability that the noncitizen was ineligible.

 a.
-Identifying eligible noncitizens
+Identifying potentially eligible noncitizens